rBurgett/technoagorist.com/data/episodes/0011/notes.md

 She needs the freedom to choose what is right for her.
 I need the freedom to choose what is right for me!
 We all need the freedom to choose what is right for ourselves.
 Once, when I told that story to someone, they responded by saying, "Well, you gotta crack a few eggs!"
 I was furious.
 That isn't how life works.
 You don't get to choose to risk my wife's life.
 Her life, her choice.
 My life, my choice.
 It really is that easy.

-This is Techno-Agorist, episode 11.
+This is TechnoAgorist, episode 11.